csmanske/Trolling-Log/README.md

 This is an iPhone app to log fishing catches to provide a permanent record of fishing trips for future use based on time of year, weather conditions and fish location.
-I wanted to be voice activated to make input easier.
+I wanted it to be voice activated to make input easier.